14 Reasons to Choose React Native for App Development

 This is similar to building the same app and deploying it both on the Play Store and App Store.
 You can also recompile the app easily without any changes in the framework at a level of your choice.

-While other Javascript-for-mobile approaches wrap your Javascript code into a web-view, in React, a component describes its own appearance.
+While other JavaScript-for-mobile approaches wrap your JavaScript code into a web-view, in React, a component describes its own appearance.
 React handles the rendering after this stage, a clean abstraction layer separating these two functions.
 This abstraction layer, known as “the bridge,” enables React Native to call the rendering APIs on iOS (real UI Views) and Android (native Views)

 With React Native, most of your code will be written in standard Javascript and CSS.
 React then takes your application and runs it using the host platform’s Javascript Engine.
-You thus get the benefits of native performance, behaviour, and animations, without actually having to write Java or Objective C code.
+You thus get the benefits of native performance, behavior, and animations, without actually having to write Java or Objective C code.

-Being mostly written in Javascript, you can make use of a lot of perks of web development like, for instance, the ability to instantly “refresh” your application to see changes in your code.
+Being mostly written in JavaScript, you can make use of a lot of perks of web development like, for instance, the ability to instantly “refresh” your application to see changes in your code.

 Reason 8: Lots of ready-made solutions and libraries